This post may contain affiliate links. Please see our disclosure policy for more details.

 An overhead shot of plated pumpkin pasta with parmesan and parsley.

-It's the perfect easy weeknight dinner for the whole family.
-Now if you’re in the mood for a more fall casserole, you must try this pumpkin pasta bake too!
+This Pumpkin Pasta Sauce is really the perfect easy weeknight dinner for the whole family.
+If you’re in the mood for a cozy fall casserole, you must try this pumpkin pasta bake!

-And if you've got a pantry full of canned pumpkin, here are our favorite healthy pumpkin puree recipes.
-I told you I heart pumpkin season :).
+And if you’ve got a pantry full of canned pumpkin, check out my favorite healthy pumpkin puree recipes.
+I told you I heart pumpkin season!

 Ingredients